dgoldstein0/dotfiles/README.md

 - ssh_agent.sh: needed on Windows because by default, there's no ssh-agent running.
 Add `source ~/settings_files/ssh_agent.sh` to your .bash_profile

-Other errata:
-- the vimrc is expected at ~/_vimrc instead of ~/.vimrc

 ## Vim plugins

 I'm using pathogen as my package manager and installing each plugin (including pathogen) as a submodule.